jack-dundas/mm-technical-documentation/__documentation/Datasheet -- Digital IO Module/Datasheet--Digital_IO_Module.md

 [TOC]

 ### Overview
-The Digital IO Module extends the functionality of the MachineMotion controller with 4 industrial 24V inputs and 4 industrial 24V outputs.
+The Digital IO Module, CE-MD-001-0001 extends the functionality of the MachineMotion controller with 4 industrial 24V inputs and 4 industrial 24V outputs.
 It is a plug-&-play module that only requires a single connection to MachineMotion controller.
 It comes ready to use with its associated 5 meters M12 cable.

+### Important Notes

+#### Links
+Links in the sections below point directly to the MachineMotion controller.
+For these links to be functional, a controller must be connected to your computer via the fixed IP of the MachineMotion controller, 192.168.7.2.

+#### Port Hosting the Controller Fixed IP

+The default controller IP addresss was formerly hosted on the USB port.
+If your controller was purchased before 2019-06-01 you must connect your computer to the USB port to get access via this address.

+For controllers purchased after this date, the port labelled 192.168.7.2 or DEFAULT ETHERNET must be used.

 #### Features
 - Configuration Free, Plug-&-Play